agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 ### Age

-Young drivers get in more accidents, perhaps there is a strong age difference?
+Young drivers get in more accidents.
+Perhaps there is a strong age difference driving the trend?
 There is an age difference, see:

 [![Area normalized distribution of Toyota and Ford driver ages during the COVID-19 stay at home order in California.][age_dist]][age_dist]